RaphaelBecquart/IJM-internship/README.md

 ```
 git clone <HTTPS address>
 ```
-Windows users will need a Ubuntu sub-system downloadable via this link: https://ubuntu.com/wsl
+Windows users will need a Ubuntu sub-system downloadable via this link: https://ubuntu.com/wsl or simply install Anaconda to access Jupyter.

 2. Install all required packages using the requirements text file:
 ```